ls-root/loading/articles/Welcome to the new UI.md

 The setup is just there to make sure Vimium is turned off and to verify that you are human.
 Some of you may ask: why include a guide for robots on how to scrape?
 Because I want to count how many actual humans visit my site.
 My old analytics system also counted robots.

 When you're human, it sends a request to `humanlanded.php`.
 This logs your IP.
 If you visit again, it uses `isusernew.php` to check if you're already in the log.
-If so, nothing happens—otherwise, it redirects you to the setup.
+If so, nothing happens-otherwise, it redirects you to the setup.